rickhull/conway_deathmatch/README.md

 "proving ground" for searching for simple shapes and patterns with high birth rates for determining successful CGOLTW strategies.

-Caveats
----

-As currently implemented, this project uses fixed boundaries, and boundary behavior is not standardized to my knowledge.
-For this project, out of bounds are treated as always-dead and unable-to-be-populated.

-The rules for multiplayer are not standardized.
-I read about the CGOLTW approach, and this project's approach is similar but different.
-In CGOLTW, there are always 3 populations, and one population (civilians) is special, in that civilians are born where there is birthright contention.
-Birthright contention happens when a new cell must be generated, but none of the neighboring parents have a unique plurality.
-For this project, birthright contention is resolved with a random selection (TODO).

 Usage
 ===